Susan-H/AppDevelopment/README.md

 Here we are creating an awesome app that will make everyone be shocked and in awe!
 Check it out.
 Working on the structure.
+Try to generate a new style of design.